samu/snippets/README.md

 ![richtext](images/richtext.png)

+### Offline first & sync with anything

+You can use the app offline and without an account.
+All your data is cached on your local disk.
+You can choose how you want to back up your data:

+- **Local Folder**: everything is stored in a folder which you choose.
+This allows you to, for example, back up your data in google drive.
+Please note that it is _not_ possible sync with mobile devices this way.
+- **GitHub**: you can choose to store everything in a GitHub repo.
+There is no need for manual or periodic commits: once you've changee a doc, the app immediately initiates a sync and uploads to GitHub.
+- **Self Hosted**: (Note: not yet released) data sync is based on simple protocol (fetch all, push, upload media) which makes it easy to self-host a server with which you can sync.
+This option will become available in the future.
+- **Snippets Cloud**: (Note: not yet released) this will be the apps official storage solution.
+It will allow for use cases such as note sharing and AI integration.

 ### 5 core concepts

 Snippets is made up of 5 core concepts.
 They exist in isolation and accumulate to great power once combined: